 The entrance to the Te Whaea building is at the uphill end of the building, close to the entrance driveway.
-From here, there are two more driveways, one leading straight ahead, along the side of the building, and one leading up to the right.
+There are two more driveways close to the entrance of the building.
+One leading straight ahead, along the side of the building, and one leading up to the right.